Menu

 • Details relating to the right to work in Belgium (where applicable);

-• Any other information provided to Rosa (as part of a curriculum vitae, letter of support, during an interview or otherwise) or that Rosa receives from a referee.
+• Any other information provided to Rosa (as part of a curriculum vitae, letter of support, reference checks, during an interview or otherwise) or that Rosa receives from a referee.

 About whom?